Wisconsin's Green Fire Staff

 EDUCATION: Sarah holds a B.S. in Environmental Science from the University of Vermont and a M.S. in Conservation Biology and Sustainable Development from the University of Wisconsin – Madison.

-PERSONAL: Sarah lives in Madison with her husband Tim and their dog Finn.
-She enjoys discovering new recipes, hiking, camping and vegetable gardening.
+PERSONAL: Sarah lives in Madison with her husband Tim and son Otto.
+She enjoys discovering new recipes, hiking, camping, and vegetable gardening.